sajithmohan/tornado_drizzle/README.md

 #### Subscription and broadcasting
 To subscribe the client socket to any topic `DrizzleHandler` has `subscribe` function. see below code taken from test

-To broadcast any messgae to all clients who subscribed to a topic use `tornado_drizzle.subscriber.publish` function
+To broadcast any message to all clients who subscribed to a topic use `tornado_drizzle.subscriber.publish` function

 ```